 Published: February 28, 2020

-Part of any management and leadership role is to manage the levels of engagement that manifest within your organisation.
-The question is, what degree of transformation is required to enable and encourage a culture of ‘being best’ across the whole organisation, and for your people to be not only ‘fit for purpose’, but to be leaders in your business and industry – fully engaged and on-top-of-role?
+Part of any management and leadership role is to manage the levels of engagement that manifest as part of your organisation’s culture.
+The question is, what degree of strategic transformation is required to enable and encourage a top-down culture of ‘being best’ across the whole organisation, and for your people to be not only ‘fit for purpose’, but to be leaders in your business and industry – fully engaged and on-top-of-role?

 Lasting learning is grounded in the understanding of an ‘inside-out’ NOT ‘outside-in’ method of people development, because that is the core nature of how most human beings learn.
-HR and L&D practitioners need to be grounded in this rudimental truth and espouse its benefits at the highest level.
+HR/L&D practitioners need to remain grounded in this rudimental truth and espouse its benefits at the highest level.

 This is typically the basis of a teaching methodology that starts in our schools and colleges by providing fundamental knowledge and education.
 But passing on knowledge is only the start.
 Knowledge, facts, basic skills, policy, best-practice etc, can be passed on very efficiently in a training and educational environment, but only offer a foundation of learning.
 This form of outside-in ‘training’ certainly has its place, but also has its limits and boundaries.
 It is well documented that ‘taught knowledge’ can often get forgotten over time, where ‘learned knowledge’ tends to stick for much longer.
 An outside-in methodology of training is a great way of instilling or reinforcing fundamental skills and knowledge, but can become a tick-box exercise with no real connection to any strategic purpose, or with the people on the receiving end of the learning.
 There is nothing wrong with this ‘outside-in’ methodology in itself – on the contrary – but why do so many businesses still have a ‘send them on a training course’ mindset as the only or primary means of professional development?